 Steve Hooper, M.S.
 Assistant Professor, Global Security and Intelligence, College of Security and Intelligence - Areas of expertise homeland security, anti-terrorism, trans national criminal organizations

 Sam Siewert, Ph.D.
-Professor of Software Engineering, College of Engineering - Research interests security concepts for disk storage, 3D visualization, human computer interfaces
+Assistant Professor of Software Engineering, College of Engineering - Research interests include security concepts for disk storage, 3D visualization, human computer interfaces, and unmanned aerial systems.

-CISC is part of the Greater Arizona Cyber Security community that includes small and large companies, governmental organizations and other academic partners.
-The Center is a hub for student activities including competitions, projects and research.
+The CIS Department is a part of the Greater Arizona Cyber Security community that includes small and large companies, governmental organizations and other academic partners:

 AZ Cyber Talent provides a portal to resources for employers, students, organizations and academic partners to exchange ideas and reach out to the greater community.